Picking the perfect marijuana fertilizer is hard.

 - Let about 20% additional water drain through the bottom when you water.

 Be sure you are always adding the proper amount of nutrients, and that you have chosen the right fertilizer for your growing stage.

 Be sure to read my full guide on proper watering marijuana plants if you want to know more.

 Healthy marijuana plants require three elements for firm roots and vibrant flowers with high yields: Nitrogen (N), Phosphorus (P) and Potassium (K).
 You will often see these values displayed on packaging as NPK.

 Nitrogen is important for leaf growth while phosphorus aids in bud growth.

 Potting soils are already mixed with these three elements which will aid the plant for up to three weeks.
 But as the plants grow, they will need additional nutrients.

-Once your plant starts developing leaves, you will need to give it a 20% balance of phosphorus, potassium,
+Once your plant starts developing leaves, you will need to give it a 20% balance of phosphorus, potassium, and nitrogen.

 If you are growing indoors, you’ll want to dilute this formula to one-quarter or one-half strength.

 When marijuana plants are grown indoors, they do not handle full strength dosages well, and it could cause the leaves to droop due to shock.